lightninglabs/lightninglabs.github.io/_posts/2017-07-05-emerging-lightning-developer-ecosystem.markdown

 {: refdef}

 What's the first thing a Bitcoiner builds with micropayments?
 A tip bot!
-The `lnd`-based successor to ChangeTip, Francois Mably and team built a tip bot on Slack, which is still WIP but usable on Bitcoin testnet.
+The `lnd`-based successor to ChangeTip, François 'Mably' Masurel and team built a tip bot on Slack, which is still WIP but usable on Bitcoin testnet.
 After depositing funds, you simply have to type ``/lntip <amount in satoshis> @<Slack username>`` to send a tip.
 You can try it out here:
 [https://lnd-testnet-2.mably.com/](https://lnd-testnet-2.mably.com/)